-But how can you stop being pessimistic?
+But how can we stop being pessimistic?
 How to be more of a “glass-half-full” person?

 If you want a positive reality, then your thoughts need to reflect the same.

-Below are ten ways you can stop being pessimistic.
+Below are 10 ways you can stop being pessimistic.
 Do remember that these are not one time solutions.
-These are small habits you need to inculcate in your everyday life.
+These are small habits you need to include in your everyday life.